eclipse-archived/ceylon-ide-eclipse/README.md

     ceylon-ide-eclipse/plugins/com.redhat.ceylon.eclipse.android.plugin
     ceylon-ide-eclipse/plugins/com.redhat.ceylon.eclipse.ui.jdt.debug.fragment
     ```
-    And also the Ceylon project that is the following directory :

-    ```
-    ceylon-ide-eclipse/plugins/com.redhat.ceylon.eclipse.ui/ceylon
-    ```

 6. The `com.redhat.ceylon.eclipse.ui` plugin depends on several OSGI bundles, which must be available inside Eclipse to be able to build it.
     Quite recent versions of these dependencies should be available on the [IDE development update site](http://ceylon-lang.org/eclipse/development/)